 elseif (!(x == 1) & !(y == 1) & (z == 1)) r = 3;

 else r = 4; endif

-If all other decisions are false, then Default
+If all other decisions are false, then default decision is true.
+Set

 In the object palette, click the truth table function icon .
 Move your pointer to the location for the new truth table function in your chart.

-Program the truth table function.
+In the truth table editor, add conditions, decisions, and actions.
 For more information, see Program a Truth Table.